2000 Pacific hurricane season: Tropical Storm Rosa

 The origins of Tropical Storm Rosa can be traced to a tropical wave that moved off the coast of Africa on October 18.
 It showed signs of development in the southwestern Caribbean Sea, though moved into the East Pacific Ocean on November 1 before being able to develop further.
 Favorable conditions allowed the system to quickly organize, and the wave formed into Tropical Depression Nineteen-E on November 3 while 230 mi south of the El Salvador–Guatemala border.
 A ridge of high pressure to its north forced the depression westward, where it slowly organized into a tropical storm on November 5.
 A mid-level trough eroded the high-pressure system, allowing Rosa to turn more to the north.
 On November 6, the storm reached a peak of 65 mph, though Rosa slowly weakened as it accelerated to the northeast.
 On November 8, the storm made landfall on the southern coast of Mexico with winds of 40 mph, and quickly dissipated.

 Rosa dropped moderate rainfall across Mexico, peaking at 15.32 in near the Mexico/Guatemala border.
 Damage was minimal, totaling to only $15,000 (2000 USD; $ USD).
 Rosa was the first November storm since Hurricane Rick in the 1997 season.

-Other storms

-Tropical Depression Chanchu

-On July 26, a tropical depression formed east of the International Date Line from the possible remnants of Upana, and it quickly exited the Central Pacific Hurricane Center's area of responsibility.
-However, this storm was not included in the CPHC database.
-As it crossed into the western Pacific, it strengthened into a tropical storm and received the name Chanchu.